-Here are some of the key issues to cover in your written agreement.
-(Remember, even if the stager hands you a standard contract, you can negotiate for changes.)
+Here are some key issues to cover in your written agreement with the stager.
+Remember that even if the stager hands you a standard contract, you can negotiate for changes.
 You will want to consult with your real estate agent about the contents of this contract before signing it, too.

-A contract with a stager must be descriptive.
+A contract with a stager must describe aesthetic goals that can be difficult to put into writing.
 Some stagers' contracts have a design clause that gives them artistic license to decorate your home as they, in their professional experience, see fit.
-But such an approach comes with risks; for example, that the stager leaves areas untouched that you thought could use attention, or vice versa.
+But such an approach comes with risks, if it's left too open-ended; for example, the stager could potentially leave areas untouched that you thought could use attention, or vice versa.

 It is important to clearly state who is responsible for completing each item on the to-do list within the contract.

-Which items, exactly, will the stager be loaning you?
-Will the stager be doing all the work or subcontracting some of it?
+Another issue to address is whether the stager will be doing all the work or subcontracting some of it.
 Oftentimes, stagers hire contractors for substantial improvements such as new storm windows or flooring.
-You also want the right to get additional estimates for such jobs, if you are not completely satisfied with the contractor your stager proposes to hire, or think the price might be high.
+You'll want the right to get additional estimates for such jobs, if you are not completely satisfied with the contractor your stager proposes to hire, or you think the price might be on the high end.

-Timing is very important.
-The goal is to complete the staging so that your home will be ready to sell sooner rather than later.
+Timing is very important when readying a home for market.
+Staging that is completed too early or too late might not help you much, or might be expensive to keep around, if the stager charges the equivalent of rent on the loaned items.
 The contract must include an exact start date and completion date, or at least a date range for when each item on the to-do list will be completed.

 There must also be a clause stating what will happen in the event that a project takes longer than anticipated.
-In that case, you will want the option to renegotiate and create a side agreement to complete that portion of the staging in the most efficient manner.
+You will want the option to renegotiate and create a side agreement to complete that portion of the staging in the most efficient manner.

 If the stager provides furniture and other items on loan, the contract should specify the length of time those items will remain in the house as well as the rental fee for these items.
 You will also want the option to renew any rental agreement for these items in the event that your home takes longer to sell than originally expected.